Ready to Learn

 Most of you do this all the time and make a strong contribution to our school.
 Thank you for this.

 Through the School Council many of you have told us that you want greater consistency across the school in dealing with pupil behaviour and minimising disruption to learning.
-To further support this and to help you achieve the excellence of which you are capable, we are introducing Ready to Learn at St Bernadette’s.
+To further support this and to help you achieve the excellence of which you are capable, we introduced Ready to Learn at St Bernadette’s.

 What is Ready to Learn?